Thursday, April 16, 2020

 NORTHWEST PASSAGE.
 MGM Studios, USA, 1940, color, 126 min.
 Directed by King Vidor.
 Cinematography by William V. Skall & Sidney Wagner.
 Music by Herbert Stothart.
 Starring Spencer Tracy, Robert Young, Ruth Hussey, Walter Brennan, Louis Hector, Robert Barrat, Lumsden Hare, Donald MacBride, Isabel Jewell, Regis Toomey, Douglas Walton, Truman Bradley, Lester Matthews, Addison Richards, Montague Love and Nat Pendleton.

 During the French & Indian War in the year 1759, the inimitable Major Robert Rogers (Spencer Tracy) leads America's first special-forces unit deep into the wilderness frontier to attack an Abenaki village named St. Francis.
 Much adventure and hardship ensues during their campaign.
-Vidor's masterpiece, Northwest Passage, was based on the novel of the same name by Kenneth Roberts, itself based upon real historical events, and is considered one of the best technically made films of its era, with tremendous visual flair and incredible action choreography, yet the film suffers from distorted sentiment, questionable period detail (including stereotypes), and inaccurate historical locations (all location filming was done in the mountains of Idaho and Oregon and not in New York and Quebec where it should have been filmed).
-However, if approached as a purely fictional, pseudo-fantasy-adventure, there are few films even to this day that can rival it.
+Northwest Passage is unquestionably director King Vidor's masterpiece, and it was based on the great novel of the same name by Kenneth Roberts, itself based on real historical events.
+The film is one of the best technically made films of its era, with tremendous visual flair and incredible action choreography, yet the film suffers from distorted sentiment, questionable period detail (including stereotypes), and inaccurate historical locations: all location shooting having been done in the mountains of Idaho and Oregon and not in New York and Quebec where it should have been shot.
+However, if approached as a purely fictional, alternate-universe-adventure, there are few movies even to this day that can rival it.

 * * * * * * * * * *

-OFELAS (The Pathfinder).
+OFELAS (also known as Veiviseren (Wizard), and The Pathfinder).
 Filmkameratene, Norway, 1987, color, 86 min.
 Directed by Nils Gaup.
 Cinematography by Erling Thurmann-Andersen.
 Music by Kjetil Bjerkestrand, Marius Müller Nils-Aslak Valkeapää.
 Starring Mikkel Gaup, Ingvald Guttorm, Henrik H. Buljo, Nils-Aslak Valkeapää, Helgi Skúlason, Knut Walle, John Sigurd Kristensen, Sarah Marit Gaup, Anne-Marja Blind, Svein Scharffenberg and Nils Utsi.

-Ofelas is the story of young man's violent and heroic rite of passage in the year 1000 A.D in northern Scandinavia, and based entirely on the legend of The Pathfinder, an ancient folktale of the Sami people of Lapland.
+Ofelas in Norweigian means "guide", but translated into English it's Pathfinder.
+Ofelas is the tale of a young man's violent and heroic rite of passage in the year 1000 A.D in northern Scandinavia, and based entirely on the legend of The Pathfinder, an ancient folktale of the Sámi people of Sápmi, formerly known as Lapland.
 Director Nils Gaup and his crew have made a veracious historical adventure film, filling every celluloid frame with stunning snowscapes, remarkable action sequences, authentic period detail, and distinctive actors and extras.
 It's superior filmmaking on almost every level.

 * * * * * * * * * *